Subscribe to this page and other PTET emails

 Important: The authorized person must electronically sign and attest to having the electing entity's authorization.

-The calculation of PTE taxable income differs between electing partnerships and electing New York S corporations.
+The calculation of PTE taxable income differs between electing partnerships, electing resident S corporations, and electing standard S corporations.

 For calculations related to the PTET, see Calculating the PTE taxable income, the PTET, and the credit.